 In summer 2006 it was announced that two new French tram systems would be using APS over part of their networks.
 These were Angers and Reims.
 A couple of months later another French city was added to the list, this being Orléans.

 In summer 2008 it was confirmed that APS would be used on the entire Al Soofah tramway in Dubai, United Arab Emirates.
 This line, which is expected to open in late 2014, will initially feature 11 trams operating over a 10km line with 13 tram stops.
 The proposals include a phase two, which will use an additional 14 trams as well as add another 4km of track and six stations to the system.
-Another new feature of this system is that the tram stops will be fitted with specially designed automatic platform doors to enable street-level air-conditioning for maximum passenger comfort in a country which has a 'very hot' climate.
-Localisation also means that trams are fitted with brushes to sweep sand off power rails in front of the power pick-up shoes.
-Apparently the plans are for the trams to comprise of three sections - First Class (Golden Suite), a silver carriage and a carriage dedicated to women and children.
+The tram stops will be fitted with automatic platform doors to enable street-level air-conditioning for maximum passenger comfort in a country which has a 'very hot' climate.
+Localisation also means that trams are fitted with brushes to sweep sand off power rails in front of the power pick-up shoes and trams which offer three classes of passenger accomodation - first class (Golden Suite), silver class (dedicated to women with young children) and what amounts to third class, for everyone else.

 In 2009 the Brazilian city of Brasilia was added to the list of cities which will use APS on a new tramway.